- Who can modify a protected branch

 Prerequisites:

-• When granting a group Allowed to merge or Allowed to push and merge permissions on a protected branch, the group must be added to the project.
+- When granting a group Allowed to merge or Allowed to push and merge permissions on a protected branch, the project must be accessible and shared with the group.
+For more information, see Shared projects.

 To protect a branch: